Roatan Popular Destinations

 PRO TIP: It is cheaper to stay in West End and then take a 3 dollar taxi-boat ride to West Bay for the day.

 PRO TIP2: There is a major discount for eateries that are not located on the Waterfront.
 Find them and enjoy.

 Roatan's West End Village is one of a kind.
 This is hands down the one stop fits all destination.
 West End offers the most diversity in shopping, eateries, scuba, accommodations, and a social scene both during the day and at night.
 Half moon bay is home to iSoar, a repurposed sailboat which is rigged with several rope swings.
 Best of all, iSoar is free!
 See the iSoar Video here.

 West End is a funky little beach community and the diving and entertainment center of Roatan.
 Here you will find dive shops, gift shops, small hotels, and dozens of bars and restaurants.
 Half Moon Bay is the largest of beach on Roatan, with a few commercial properties right on the sand & offering beautiful sunset views.

-TRAVEL TIP: Take a $3 Water Taxi trip to West Bay.
+PRO TIP: Take a $3 Water Taxi trip to West Bay.